Ruin9999/sentiment-analysis/README.md

 ## Running
-Using RNN as an example:
+Using RNN as an example (Default is UnFreeze):
 * Run training - default config
 <br/>`python sentiment-analysis/main.py`